Coloniality of Infrastructure - Irene Peano - Specters of Eurafrica in an Italian Agroindustrial Enclave

 October 2021

-Indeed, in the modern period Tavoliere (as much as other areas of Italy) underwent various stages of land-tenure, agronomic, and hydraulic reorganization, leading up to the 1951 agrarian reform and the concomitant completion of large-scale irrigation infrastructure.1 Throughout their history and in their various guises, all such projects were invariably associated with policy failure, bloody struggles, and mass outmigration.
-In their attempts to contain worker demands, suppress urban and peasant unrest, and increase the penetration of agro-capitalism through drainage, irrigation, agronomic innovation and other measures, these centuries-old interventions fall within the sphere of (hydro)colonial, imperial projects, which in the words of Stephanie Malia Hom, “surface, submerge, entangle, disappear, resurface, and infinitely loop back on themselves like a Möbius strip.”2
+Indeed, in the modern period Tavoliere (as well as other areas of Italy) underwent various iterations of land-tenure, agronomic, and hydraulic reorganization, leading up to the 1951 agrarian reform and the concomitant completion of large-scale irrigation infrastructure.1 Throughout their history and in their various guises, all of these projects were invariably associated with policy failure, bloody struggles, and mass outmigration.
+In their attempts to contain worker demands, suppress urban and peasant unrest, and increase the penetration of agro-capitalism through drainage, irrigation, agronomic innovation, and other measures, these centuries-old interventions fall within the sphere of (hydro)colonial imperial projects that, in the words of Stephanie Malia Hom, “surface, submerge, entangle, disappear, resurface, and infinitely loop back on themselves like a Möbius strip.”2

-Today, the material, affective, and ideal afterlives of these projects can be discerned not just in Tavoliere’s landscapes but equally in the discourses (and forms of governance) that revolve around its migrant population, especially when from sub-Saharan Africa.
-Here, in the second-largest stretch of arable land in Italy, tens of thousands of farm workers (mainly from West Africa and Eastern Europe) are currently employed by agribusiness, most notably in the multi-billion-euro, export-driven tomato industry established in the late 1970s.
-They are notoriously subject to multiple forms of violence, racism and exploitation.3 Those earlier interventions on Tavoliere’s lands, waters, and people, which ultimately enabled the development of intensive, irrigated, and high-value crop farming, are imbricated in current infrastructures for the containment, disciplining, and management of a heavily racialized and segregated labor force.
+Today, the material, affective, and ideal afterlives of these projects can be discerned not just in Tavoliere’s landscapes, but equally in the discourses (and forms of governance) that revolve around its migrant population, especially around migrants from sub-Saharan Africa.
+Here, in the second-largest stretch of arable land in Italy, tens of thousands of farm workers (mainly from West Africa and Eastern Europe) are currently employed by agribusinesses, most notably in the multi-billion-euro, export-driven tomato industry established in the late 1970s.
+They are notoriously subject to multiple forms of violence, racism and exploitation.3 Those earlier interventions on Tavoliere’s lands, waters, and people, which ultimately enabled the development of intensive, irrigated, and high-value crop farming, are imbricated in current infrastructures for the containment, discipline, and management of a heavily racialized and segregated labor force.

 The State Offices Building of Foggia (1936–1939), built as part of the fascist urban renovation project that would lead, according to the intentions of the regime, to the creation of “Great Foggia.”
 Photo by the author, December 2017.